 Modules A1-A3: The environmental impacts during the production stage are mainly determined by raw material production and processing in Module A1.
-For nearly all categories, these impacts can mostly be attributed to the PU foam (60 % - 90 %) and to a lesser extent to the 50 μm aluminium facings (10 % - 30 %).
+For nearly all categories, these impacts can mostly be attributed to the PU foam (80 % - 90 %) and to a lesser extent to the mineral fleece facings (<10 %).
 More specifically, the results are mainly driven the production of MDI and polyols in almost all indicators except for ODP and POCP, where the impacts can mainly be attributed to the power mix and the other production expenses, respectively.

-Module D: The utilization potential for the next product system originates from using primary energy generated from MVAs which burn PU cores in order to generate power and steam.
-Additionally, Module D possesses the recycling potential of the aluminium used.
+Module D: The utilization potential for the next product system originates from using primary energy generated from MVAs, which burn PU cores in order to generate power and steam.